pettrop/tournament-app/README.md

 # Tournament APP

-Application for administration tournament of PING-PONG
+Application for administration of PING-PONG tournament.

-### TO DO:
-1. Martina 1. uprava znovu
-2. Kubo git s
-3. Milan merge
-4. ...
-5. ...
-6. ...
+### Installation of requirements
+Requirements for the project are in "requirements.txt".
+Install to your virtual environment:

+    pip install -r requirements.txt